Understanding the Body Image Spectrum: From Body Hatred to Body Liberation

 Body image is our perception of our body and appearance, which exists along with ever-changing thoughts and feelings about our body.

-Think of body image as a spectrum—the body image spectrum—ranging from negative thoughts and feelings towards our body (yes, even hatred) to positive feelings.
+Think of body image as a spectrum—the body image spectrum — ranging from negative thoughts and feelings towards our body (yes, even hatred) to positive feelings.
 However, it's important to note that the body image spectrum is not straightforward and can hold a lot of nuances.
 Positive body image is not the opposite of negative, and we may experience both at the same time for different parts of our bodies.
 The body image spectrum highlights that moving from a negative place to a more positive one is not about adopting opposing actions but often involves a blend of compassion, patience, and understanding.
 Similarly, getting to the positive end from the negative does not mean simply engaging in opposite actions.
 Since our feelings can fluctuate from one moment to the next, each person’s position on the body image spectrum is unique.
 No two lived experiences are the same.
+You might respect your strength one day and still struggle with the shape of your stomach the next.
+That’s okay.
+The body image spectrum captures the nuance and complexity of how we relate to our bodies over time.

 Body image holds so much of our lived experience, making it a complicated and dynamic part of our psyche.
 This body image spectrum (depicted to the right) combines our experiences, external influences, sense of self, systems of construct, culture, etc. However, one thing that unites us as humans is that we all have experience living in a body.
 We often share experiences of insecurity and self-questioning.
 Occasionally, we all likely find ourselves body-checking and feeling negatively about our bodies.
 Societal expectations, media portrayals, and cultural messages around appearance and worth frequently intensify these feelings.
 Yet, we can shift our relationship with our body by moving towards a more compassionate, grounded approach.